epfl-ada/ada-2020-project-milestone-p3-p3_kergagnant/README.md

 - We will plot the probability of visiting a business positively reviewed (and negatively reviewed) by at least one friend before with respect to distance from home.
 - Depending on the category of business, we will plot the probability of visiting such business positively reviewed (and negatively reviewed) with respect to distance from home.
 - Depending on the day of the week, we will plot the probability of visiting a business positively reviewed (and negatively reviewed) with respect to distance from home.
-- Using the methods seen in class, we will find similar categories and try to figure out whether the ratings of business will have an impact on mobility.
+- Using the methods seen in class, we will find similar categories and try to figure out whether the ratings of business will have an impact on mobility (observational studies)

 ## Proposed timeline
 - 01/12/20 - 06/12/20: massage the dataset and get all the relevant information.
 Finally, try to have the following datasets: